nvs/map/README.md

     },

-    -- If this table is present, then various script related functionality -- will be perormed.
+    -- If this table is present, then various script related functionality -- will be performed.
 This includes checking the specified Lua scripts -- with Luacheck during the `check` command.
 As well as packaging the -- `war3map.lua`, checking it, and putting it into the output archive -- during the `build` command.